xtream1101/scraperx/README.md

     - This will look to see if the words _captcha_ are in the source page and set that response status code to a 403, with the status message being _Capacha Found_.
 The status message is there so you know if it is a real 403 or your custom status.
         -  `[(re.compile(r'captcha', re.I), 403, 'Capacha Found')]`

-When using `self.request_*`, it will return a normal requests.request response, but with the added field `status_message`.
-This is set to the text value of the status code.
-This is most useful when you are passing in custom status messages so you know if the status code is from the server or the passed in custom source check.
+When using `self.request_*`, it will return a normal requests.request response, If using custom source checks, `response.reason` will be set to the custom message passed in.
+This is useful if you have multiple ways a custom 403 happens and you need to do different actions depending on why.

 #### Saving the source
 This is required for the extractor to run on the downloaded data.
 Inside of `self.download()` just call `self.save_request(r)` on the request that was made.
 This will add the source file to a list of saved sources that will be passed to the extractor for parsing.